pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next.js/Next.js + Drupal/implementing-preview.md

 current previewData cookie.
 This can be done by going to {YOUR_SITE_URL}/api/clear-preview.
 On successful clear, you will be redirected to the homepage.

+## Limitations

+Content that is saved as a draft can not be previewed.
+Currently, preview content must be published or a published revision.